gpepic/playlist_rb/README.md

 ###8/13/2014

 ###Version:
-V1.0.0
+V1.1.0

 ###Description:
-This Ruby program will allow the user to catalog and organize a music playlist by song name or artist.
+This Ruby program will allow the user to catalog and organize a music playlist by song title, album name, or artist.

 ###Directions:
 To run this program, from the command line, enter